Advanced customer profiling

 Expenditure data is a model for estimating an areas weekly spend on a wide variety of products, based on their income.

-The Office of National Statistics (ONS) creates purchase estimates from the Living Costs and Food Survey of 6,000 households using classification of individual consumption by purpose (COICOP) categories.
+The Office of National Statistics (ONS) creates purchase estimates from the Living Costs and Food Survey of 6,000 households using the classification of individual consumption by purpose (COICOP) categories.

 Doorda creates income deciles down to LSOA level from 0-9, with 9 being the wealthiest.
 Using these deciles to determine an areas expenditure on specific goods and services opens exciting opportunities to enhance your consumer profiling.